Electrical

 Master the basic concepts to prepare for entry-level employment in the electrical industry.
 Topics include orientation to the electrical trade, circuits, electrical theory, National Electric Code, device boxes, hand bending, raceways and fittings, conductors and cables, residential electrical services and electrical test equipment.
 Upon completion, students are eligible to sit for the credential exam(s) offered by the National Center for Construction Education & Research (NCCER).

-Prerequisite: Successful completion of Introduction to Construction.
+Prerequisite: Earned credential from Introduction to Construction.

 Contact Hours: 120